oqpvc/erdbeere/README.md

 help students explore features of mathematics objects.
 Consider the following questions:

-- What does a principal ideal domain that is not Euclidean look like
+- What does a principal ideal domain that is not Euclidean look like?
 - What does a quasi-projective and proper morphism between schemes look like, that isn't projective?
 - Is there a ring that is a principal ideal domain, but not a unique